tiendu/tiendu.github.io/src/content/blog/2026-07-03-modern-data-stack-for-systems-engineers.md

 The problem is unmanaged data.

----

-#### Schema-on-write and schema-on-read
+### Schema-on-write and schema-on-read

-These terms describe when structure is enforced.

-### Schema-on-write

-Data is validated against a defined structure before or while it is written.
+Schema-on-write means data is validated against a defined structure before or while it is written:

 ```text
 input